Updated on January 7, 2019

 As a result of this program, Sony DADC Europe Limited in Austria has been awarded for three years with the state seal of quality for its occupational health and safety performance.
 This seal recognizes certain quality requirements which have been audited by independent experts.
 It is a testament to the high level of effort made by the entire Sony DADC organization to ensure occupational health and safety.

-Sony Europe recognizes that Sony needs a healthy, engaged workforce to improve productivity, increase creativity and deliver on the Sony mission, values and vision.
+Sony Europe recognizes that Sony needs a healthy, engaged workforce to improve productivity, increase creativity and deliver on the Sony's Purpose & Values.
 Across European sites, Sony has addressed these concerns with various activities such as:

 In addition to these activities, Sony Europe has recently trained 16 Mental Health First Aiders, bringing the total to 21 across Europe, in addition to providing awareness training for line managers in UK offices with the intention of rolling this program out across Europe.